coleslaw-org/coleslaw/docs/hacking.md

 used.
 A theme consists of a directory under "themes/" containing css, images, and at least 3 templates: Base, Index, and Post.

-**Coleslaw** exclusively uses
+**Coleslaw** uses
 [cl-closure-template](https://github.com/archimag/cl-closure-template)
-for templating which is a well documented CL implementation of Google's Closure Templates.
-Each template file should be in a namespace like `coleslaw.theme.theme-name`.
+exclusively for templating. **cl-closure-template** is a well documented CL implementation of Google's Closure Templates.
+Each template file should contain a namespace like `coleslaw.theme.theme-name`.

 Each template creates a lisp function in the theme's package when loaded.
 These functions take a property list (or plist) as an argument